Creative Insight in Touring and Event Conception

 - Jonathan Coulton

 Dave Matthews was even put on his first two west coast tours, opening for The Samples before the rest of the country knew he was destined to be the biggest touring act of the early 2000′s.
 Almost every one of those bands still tour today, a testament to Vision’s focus on building a career through touring.
 You just can’t download the live concert experience.

 In 2005, Armand had the idea to create a destination festival in Amsterdam.
 Jam in the Dam was born, and is now a mainstay of the festival scene which just enjoyed it’s 6th iteration in March 2012.
 2009 had to be skipped as he needed to undergo a life saving double-lung transplant at Duke.
 After a near-miraculous recovery, he was back on the ski slopes and the phone within just a few months.
 JitD 2010 took place as usual!

-Last year in January 2011, they made their first journey in to entertainment cruises with Jonathan Coulton and JoCo Cruise Crazy.
+In January 2011, they made their first journey in to entertainment cruises with Jonathan Coulton and JoCo Cruise Crazy.
 Jonathan was built in the same way as all the others, but his incredibly inventive use of the internet gave him a distinct advantage over those that had come before.
 He sold out in London on three weeks notice, his first time in the country.
 Many friends that are luminaries in the ‘geek’ world his following inhabits, came along on the cruise and made it a smashing success.
-This year’s 2nd cruise built on last year’s success, and further growth is expected.
-Planning for 2013 in in the works!
+The cruise is now going in to it’s 5th sailing, and has grown from 350 to 850 in 2014.

 The roster now includes original artists, along with some of the best tribute acts in the country.
 Any criticism of those artists is sloughed off by their quality, the tickets they sell, and the simple fact that when the New York Philharmonic plays Mozart they are doing the same exact thing; keeping timeless music alive for the younger generations.

 Stay tuned, because you never know what Vision will come up with next!